 Gary will be with us to discuss his work with Veterans/Military and the big 6TH ANNUAL ROCKIN' FOR THE TROOPS 2011 Benefit Concert headlined by the Lt.
 Dan Band at Cantigny Park in Wheaton, IL on July 16th.

-This special MORNING show starts at 10:30pm CT (8:30pm PT / 11:30pm ET).
-Stream it live from our website or subscribe for free and download the show on iTunes.
+This special MORNING show starts at 10:30pm CT (8:30am PT / 11:30am ET).
+Subscribe for free and download the show on APPLE PODCASTS.
+You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 GARY SINISE's career has spanned more than four decades.
 His performance in that iconic role was nominated for an Academy Award, Golden Globe and Screen Actors Guild Award and earned Sinise the Best Supporting Actor Award from the National Board of Review, the Saturn Award for Best Supporting Actor from the Academy of Science Fiction, Fantasy and Horror films, and the Commander's Award from the Disabled American Veterans.
 Sinise went on to starring roles in the critically-acclaimed Apollo 13 opposite Tom Hanks and Kevin Bacon, the thriller Ransom with Mel Gibson and Rene Russo, and Brian DePalma's psychological thriller Snake Eyes with Nicholas Cage.